new

 Children showed a higher risk for asthma when their mothers ate a diet low in omega 3 fatty acids.
 These mothers ate low quality omega 3 fatty acids food sources, such as high trans-fat fish sticks during their pregnancies.

-Researchers concluded eating oily fish during pregnancy may offer protection to babies from asthma.
+Researchers concluded eating oily fish during pregnancy may offer protection to babies from asthma and other inflammatory health conditions.

 Of course, this study doesn't mean if you eat fish sticks your child will get asthma.
 The study showed a reduced risk for asthma in children if their mothers consumed omega 3 oils during their pregnancies.